Continuous integration and Testing for a Django app with a postgres database

 4. Starting our database in the container

 Now that we have all of the installation steps done, and we’ve copid over all of the files and scripts required to run the environment, we can start up our database.
-First, we switch over to the postgres user we created earlier:
+First, we switch over to the postgres user we created earlier:# Run the rest of the commands as the ``postgres`` user

 USER postgres

+This means that any commands run below this line are run as the postgres user.
 Next, we need to start up the database.
-This can be done with the standard postgres command initdb:
+This can be done with the standard postgres command

-# Start postgres
+: # Start postgres

 RUN initdb db_files

 The final step in making the database available in the test environment is to expose the port that the database runs on.
 This also means you can interact with the databse by ssh’ing into the container.
-The default port used in postgres is 5432, so let’s expose that (we’re also exposing port 8082, which is used by luigi, but don’t worry about that):
+The default port used in postgres is 5432, so let’s expose that (we’re also exposing port 8082, which is used by luigi, but don’t worry about that): EXPOSE 5432

 EXPOSE 8082